coltenappleby/Brewmaster/README.md

 A web app designed to allow users to view beers, find breweries, and write reviews on the beers they drink.
 Developed in Ruby on Rails.

+This was a group project done with [jabair14](https://github.com/jabair14).
+Link to the orginal repo can be found [here](https://github.com/jabair14/brewmaster).

 _______________________________________________________________________________________

 ## To use this App: